-Serving Northeast Ohio and beyond, our clinical psychologists and knowledgeable staff guide parents seeking solutions to their child’s learning and attention challenges.
-We partner with families to ensure students who learn differently access the resources, opportunities, and encouragement they need to fulfill their unlimited potential.
+Serving Northeast Ohio and beyond, our psychologists offer assessments for diagnosing learning disabilities like dyslexia and ADHD.
+The center partners with families to ensure students who learn differently access the resources, opportunities, and encouragement they need to fulfill their potential.

 Established in 2006, Lawrence School’s Ethan D. Schafer Center for Learning Differences serves as a comprehensive resource for parents and professionals alike.
-We evaluate learning needs, educate students and professionals, and navigate families to appropriate services.
+We evaluate learning needs, offer resources for parents, educate students and professionals, and direct families to appropriate services.

-If you’re seeking knowledgeable professionals who will answer your questions and empower your learner to fulfill his or her academic potential—look no further!
-Every member of the Schafer Center team has devoted their training to acquiring the specialized skills needed to assess and treat learning disabilities and ADHD.
-We know that with the right accommodations and resources, the one in five students who face learning challenges thrive in the classroom and in life!
+If you’re seeking knowledgeable professionals who answer your questions and empower your learner to fulfill their academic potential—look no further!
+Every member of the Schafer Center team has devoted their training to acquiring the specialized skills needed to identify and support learning disorders, like dyslexia, dysgraphia, dyscalculia, and ADHD.
+We know that with the right accommodations and resources, the one in five students who have a learning difference will thrive in the classroom and in life!